Unlocking New Treatments for Inflammatory and Neurodegenerative Conditions

 The Cashew

 The cashew fruit and seed come from Anacardium Occidentale, an angiosperm from the Anacardiacae family.
 Many parts of the Anacardium Occidentale, including the fruit and the nut, have been used for medicinal purposes for hundreds of years.
-The main ingredients shown to have medicinal value and health benefits are the different forms of anacardic acid, which is obtained from the fruit nuts and the covering shell of the nut.
-The use of anacardic acid and its analogs has remained a medicinal curiosity, without entry as a nutritional supplement or as new compounds for future drug development.

 BAckground